 DAY 6: Umbertide - Gubbio via Cagli in Marche, 60 mi.
 (95 km)

 Leaving the Tiber River valley behind via the small villages of Montone and Pietralunga, you'll cycle closer and closer to the Apennijnen Mountains, of which you'll have a great view every now and again.
-Following the Serra di Burano (750 m), you'll next arrive in Marche and via Cagli, you'll ride back to Umbria and the elevated city of Gubbio.
-The city museum is definitely worth a visit with archeological findings, frescoes, and paintings.
+Following the Serra di Burano (750 m), you'll next arrive in Marche and via Cagli, you'll ride to the elevated city of Gubbio.
+While cycling in Umbria, the city museum is definitely worth a visit with archeological findings, frescoes, and paintings.
 Also consider visiting the Roman theater and the San Ubaldo Monastery located on the Monte Ingino Mountain.
 It can be reached via a small chair lift.
 Your hotel is located near the historic center of town.